 4. Consume Green Veggies Daily

-Whether it’s kale, broccoli or zucchini, get into the habit of eating some kind of green vegetable every single day.
+Whether it’s kale, broccoli or zucchini, get into the habit of eating some kind of green vegetable every single day, at least twice a day so you get more nutrients.

 They’re a really good source of vitamins, minerals, antioxidants and other anti-inflammatory compounds.